Learn how to create home currency adjustments in QuickBooks Online.

 - Select Revalue.

 For your books to stay accurate and compliant, we can only save one exchange rate per day per account.
-We use this exchange rate to calculate unrealized gains and/or losses.
+We use this exchange rate to calculate unrealised gains and/or losses.

 For additional information, see troubleshooting home currency adjustments.